by Lauren Bittner

-Should a franchise create its own proprietary software or buy something off the shelf?
+Should senior care agencies create its own proprietary software or buy something off the shelf?

 It depends on the way the business wants to use its resources.

-While the process of implementing new technology for a franchise system comes with its challenges, the verdict is that the pros far outweigh the cons for everyone in the franchise system—franchisers, franchisees, clients and adult children.
+While the process of implementing new technology for a senior care agency system comes with its challenges, the verdict is that the pros far outweigh the cons for everyone in the franchise system—franchisers, franchisees, clients and adult children.

-“Technology is a big deal,” Reem Aloul, president and owner of BrightStar Care of Arlington, Virginia, said.
+“Technology is a big deal in the senior care industry,” Reem Aloul, president and owner of BrightStar Care of Arlington, Virginia, said.
 “Not all of my people are in one physical location.
 They are working fairly independently in a client’s home, but I know what time they clock in and clock out.”

 BrightStar Care CTO, Jim Kearns, also stresses the importance of robust scheduling.
 “When we started automated time and attendance the owners said, ‘I had no idea they (the caregivers) were arriving late or leaving early,’” Kearns said.
 “Now you are paying for the actual time the caregivers are working, and you know if you have an employee issue.”

 While bringing technology into a franchise system is about saving time and money, it’s just as much about increasing the quality of care for patients and creating peace of mind for their families.
 “In our living room assessment we can guarantee that if the caregiver is 10 minutes late the office will be notified, and someone will get out there to take care of the patient,” Kearns said.